Baebel43/team5capstone/Documentation/Signoffs/Immersion.md

 ### Meeting Off Button Constraint

-In the case that the user does not want to make use of the immersion subsystem, an off switch will be included that will allow the user to shut the subsytem off.
-This will be connected to the raspberry pi output to the fans and will block the voltage flow from the pi to the fans until pressed again.
+In the case that the user does not want to make use of the immersion subsystem, an off switch will be programmed into the fan code that will allow the user to shut the subsytem off.
+This will keep the fans from outputting until the user decides that they want to turn it back on.

 ### Meeting Output Noise Level Constraint